 - Loop and tape your IV catheter to the chest or arm as instructed by your nurse.

 Thank you for considering Kaup Pharmacy as your TPN provider.
 Our team of clinicians work with your healthcare provider to develop a personalized care plan based on your needs.
 The team continously monitors your labs, and as your nutritional needs change, we tailor your TPN formula based on your precise needs.

 Kaup Pharmacy is a full -service pharmacy and can assist you in achieving your optimum quality of life.
 Come to us fo rthe following services and expertise:

 Do you provide TPN where I live?

-Kaup Pharmacy service area includes Western Ohio and Eastern Indiana, including but not limited to Dayton and Lima, OH, to Muncie and Fort Wayne, IN.
+Kaup Pharmacy provides delivery in the states of Ohio and Indiana.
 If you would like Kaup Pharmacy to deliver TPN to you, we would like to speak with you.
 1-800-686-2314 ext 4